-I showed in this article right here why Celsius was operating like a Ponzi Scheme and suggested people avoid this investment many months before it imploded.
+I showed right here why Celsius was operating as a Ponzi Scheme and advised people avoid this investment almost 6 months before it imploded.
 The most common response to my criticism was, ‘Well, I’ve never had a problem before.’
 That is a classic problem with Ponzis: you never have a problem until one day you do.

 In this article, I continue my review of alternative investment platforms that have been proliferating because with interest rates low for so long, people have been desperate for investment returns.
 For many years, savings accounts offered 0% rates, so savers and investors were incentivized to take larger risks for the alternative investment platforms advertising 8-10% rates.

 If you’ve been involved with crypto you’ve probably encountered the handful of Centralized Finance (CeFi) platforms like the Celsius Network.
 In this article I give an honest review of the platform and point out a variety of red flags.
 I wanted to like them for those juicy 8.5% yields, but there are just too many issues for me to risk capital on this platform.

 USA users will no longer earn interest on newly deposited funds at Celsius unless they are accredited investors after several state lawsuits.
 This follows the SEC enforcement and $100 million penalty applied to BlockFi which previously offered the same product (Nexo stopped offering their crypto earn product to USA users on the same day as BlockFi).

 Furthermore, there are some unique risks and potential red flags that we will discuss that retail investors might not be getting compensated for when placing their cryptocurrency assets onto this platform.

 PRO-TIP: Get a 4.95% APY savings account at FDIC insured CIT